Quantum Bayesian Networks: Compositionality and Typing via Linear Logic: Preliminaries

 \subparagraph{Random Variables (\rvs).}

-Assuming a countable set of names, a \emph{random variable} (\rv) is the pair of a name (\eg $X$ or ``Rain'') and a finite set of values denoted by $\Val X$ (typically $\Val{X}=\{\true, \false\}$). \emph{W.l.o.g.}, we assume all \rvs to be binary, with $\Val{X}=\{x^\true,x^\false\}$ for a name $X$.
-From now on, we will silently identify a name $X$ with the \rv $(X, \Val X)$.
+Assuming a countable set of names $X,Y,\dots$, a \emph{random variable} (\rv) is the pair of a name $X$ and a finite set of values $\Val X$. \emph{W.l.o.g.}, we will assume all random variables to be binary, with $\Val{X}=\{x^\true,x^\false\}$ for a name $X$.
+We then silently identify a name $X$ with the \rv $(X, \Val X)$.